autotelicum/Smooth-CoffeeScript/literate/partial.md

-# Partial with Free Variables --- _[Smooth CoffeeScript](http://autotelicum.github.com/Smooth-CoffeeScript/)_
+% Partial with Free Variables --- _[Smooth CoffeeScript](http://autotelicum.github.com/Smooth-CoffeeScript/)_
+%
+% ☕

 > This literate program is _interactive_ in its HTML form.
 Edit a CoffeeScript segment to try it.
+You can see the generated JavaScript as you modify a CoffeeScript function by typing 'show name' after its definition.

-**Partial function application with free variables**
+##Partial function application with free variables

 Partial function application is presented in [Smooth CoffeeScript partial application](http://autotelicum.github.com/Smooth-CoffeeScript/SmoothCoffeeScript.html#entry-partial-application-0).
 It is a way to create a function from another function where the first arguments are filled in.
 With the new function we can then ignore those arguments so subsequent calls become easier to read and write.